Supporting younger NDIS participants

-The NDIA will contact younger people living permanently in aged care, or their nominee, to help them apply for the NDIS.
+Ability First Australia will contact younger people living in residential aged care, or their nominee, to help them apply for the NDIS.

 Residential aged care providers should encourage a younger person with disability to test their NDIS eligibility on the NDIS website or by contacting the NDIS.
 The younger person, or their nominee (family member or guardian), can do this in person, by phone, email, webchat or completing an online form.

 Younger people who are eligible for the NDIS

 If the younger person in your facility is eligible for the NDIS, an NDIA representative will set up a meeting with a Younger Person In Residential Aged Care (YPIRAC) Planner.
 In this meeting, the participant can:

 - explore options to live independently in the community.

 To help the younger person prepare for the meeting, you can: